 Well, you get all the smokey goodness of barbecue, along with the tenderness of the meat, but then to top it off, that tender, smokey meat is served medium-rare.

 Let’s talk about that medium-rare meat for a minute.
 Not overcooking this cut is crucial to it turning out tender and juicy, as opposed to tough and dry if you let it go too long on the Traeger.

-The Tri-Tip is fickle and if you’re adverse to medium rare meat, then this might not be the cut for you.
+The Tri-Tip is fickle and if you’re averse to medium rare meat, then this might not be the cut for you.
 If you can handle some pink, you’ll be in heaven when you try this recipe.

 Living in Washington state, I assumed everyone liked them, and they were popular in most states.
 However, after having recently visited Amarillo, Texas, I learned that not all cuts of meat are as popular in other states as they are here.